-For projects selected under this FOA, all recipients and subrecipients must qualify as domestic entities.
-See Section III.A To request a waiver of this requirement, the applicant must submit an explicit waiver request in the Full Application.
-Appendix B lists the information that must be included in a waiver request.
+As set forth in Section III., all recipients must qualify as domestic entities.
+To request a waiver of this requirement, the applicant must submit an explicit waiver request in the Full Application.
+Appendix C lists the information that must be included in a waiver request.